-People are finally starting to take notice of the importance of gut health and the essential role it plays in the overall functioning of our physical and mental well-being.
-Up to 80% of our whole immune system is located in the gut and our digestive system is actually the second-largest component of our neurological system!
+People are finally starting to take notice of the importance of gut health.
+It plays an essential role in the overall functioning of our physical and mental well-being.
+Up to 80% of our whole immune system is located in the gut.
+Our digestive system is actually the second-largest component of our neurological system!
 But when you’re getting all of this information at once, it can be a little overwhelming!
-In this post, we’re going to take a look at one particular supplement that can benefit absolutely everyone: a daily probiotic.
+In this post, we’re going to take a look at one particular supplement that can benefit absolutely everyone: probiotics.

 The word “probiotic” is a translation of two Greek words meaning “the promotion of life”.
 This is bacteria that coats the digestive tract and is especially found in fermented foods and digestive supplements.
 Probiotics have been linked to a vast range of health benefits such as prevention and/or treatment of urinary tract infections, digestive issues, IBS, eczema, autism, liver disease, Crohn’s disease, and a boosted immune system.
-The success of probiotics is thought to be due to their ability to restore the natural balance of bacteria in the gut.
+The success of probiotics is thought to be due to their ability to restore the natural balance of gut bacteria.

-However, when this balance is disrupted, a condition called dysbiosis sets in, which means that you have a microbial imbalance that negatively affects your body, causing irritation and malabsorption of nutrients.
+However, when this balance is disrupted, a condition called dysbiosis sets in.
+This is a microbial imbalance that negatively affects your body, causing malabsorption of nutrients.
 This imbalance of bad bacteria can happen due to antibiotics, other medication, illness, an unhealthy diet, and many other factors.
 This can lead to a number of issues such as digestive difficulties, mental health problems, and chronic inflammation conditions.

 By making sure you have a sufficient intake of probiotics on a daily basis you can avoid experiencing the symptoms of a bacterial imbalance in your gut and also treat and prevent a number of problems such as: